ricardosllm/CarND-Advanced-Lane-Finding/README.md

 ## Perspective Transform

-I defined a matrix of source and destination points in the images as to transform them to the "bird's eye view" using `OpenCV` `getPerspectiveTransform` function.
+We defined a matrix of source and destination points in the images as to transform them to the "bird's eye view" using `OpenCV` `getPerspectiveTransform` function.

 Here you can see the defined vertices for the "region of interest"